 - Use a degree sign (`°'; ASCII 176) instead of the uppercase letter 'o'.

 - Use a `+/-' sign (ASCII 177) instead of an underlined `+'.

-- Use Symbol font (not equation editor) for Greek letters.
+- Use the Symbol font (not equation editor) for Greek letters.

 - Graphics (except for equations) must not be placed within the text file.